BraveStarr

 BraveStarr is an American space Western animated television series that aired 65 episodes from September 1987 to February 1988 in syndication.
-The show was created a year after Mattel had released a line of action figures.
+The show was broadcast a year after Mattel had released a line of Bravestarr action figures.
 BraveStarr was the last animated series produced by Filmation and Group W Productions before Filmation shut down in 1989.
-Reruns of the show aired on Qubo Night Owl from 2010 to 2013, and on the Retro Television Network from 2010 to 2015.
+The show was not a success when it first aired, but has since gained a small cult following due to its mix of Western and science fiction elements.

 Background

 The idea for BraveStarr began with Tex Hex, his chief adversary.
 Tex Hex was created by Filmation's staff artists in 1984, during the development of Filmation's Ghostbusters.
 Lou Scheimer found the character fascinating and pulled Tex Hex from the Ghostbusters cast.
 He asked Arthur Nadel, Filmation's vice president for creative affairs, and art director John Grusd to develop a science-fiction Western around the character.

+Scheimer also believed Native Americans had been either ignored or unfairly stereotyped by American children's television shows, so he wished to create a show with a Native American hero.
+Scheimer was an admirer of the science fiction novel The Beast Master by Andre Norton, about a Navajo warrior on an alien planet.
+The Filmation staff thus created the character of Marshal Bravestarr, a futuristic "Western lawman" from a Native American culture, as the show's protagonist.
+Animation historian Hal Erickson has noted that "Bravestarr" was one of the few American animated series to have a Native American protagonist.

+Filmation approached Mattel to create a line of toys based on "Bravestarr", in exchange for creating a TV series to promote the toys.
+Mattel agreed to this arrangement.
 As the concepts took shape, staff writer Bob Forward fleshed out the writer's guide and eventually co-wrote the feature film script for BraveStarr: The Legend with writer Steve Hayes.
 The series cost $20 million.

 Plot

-The episodes combine elements of science fiction and western genres.
 It is set in the 23rd century on a multi-cultural desert planet called New Texas.

 As on other Filmation series (He-Man and the Masters of the Universe, She-Ra: Princess of Power, Shazam!, The Secrets of Isis, and the animated Ghostbusters), a moral lesson is told at the end of each episode.
 One notable episode is "The Price", in which a boy buys a drug called "Spin", becomes addicted to it, and dies of an overdose.
+Another episode, "Sunrise, Sunset", depicts a character's wife giving birth and his elderly father passing away - events that most other 1980s Saturday-morning cartoons did not depict.